Chadius/Torrin-TBS/docs/adr/2024-05-08-UI-Blockers.md

 It's hard to experiment when you can't undo decisions like moving into range.
 Players are just learning the system, it would be good to let them undo decisions.

 ## First mission needs training wheels (scaffolding)
 I need a smoother experience for newcomers.
-They need to have the freedom to explore the rules without getting overwhelemed.
+They need to have the freedom to explore the rules without getting overwhelmed.

 ### Mitigations
 - First enemy will always miss